-The hydrographs (See Complete Hydrograph and Detailed Hydrograph) show median streamflow and 95% confidence intervals for the median streamflow based on the adjusted Disappointment Creek gage record.
-The proposed ISF rate is below the median streamflow the majority of the time.
-The proposed ISF rate is below the 95% confidence interval of the median at all times.
+The hydrographs (See Complete Hydrograph and Detailed Hydrograph) show median streamflow based on the Disappointment Creek gage record.
+The proposed ISF rate is below the median streamflow for the majority of the time.
 Staff has concluded that water is available for appropriation.